 Finding and fixing hot spots within ever-shrinking electronic systems has become more and more difficult.
 This webinar examines close-up and microscope lenses and how they allow infrared cameras to make accurate temperature measurements on components less than 25 µm in size and image targets as small as 3.5 µm.
 Side-by-side comparisons of real-world images are presented along with data from a variety of different camera and lens combinations.

-The inherent heat found in smaller electronic circuit boards and components can easily cause system failures and significant damage.
-In this webinar, FLIR Business Development Manager for Science, Jerry Beeney, compares infrared imaging with the more traditional temperature measurement devices.
-He utilizes real-world infrared images and examples to demonstrate how infrared thermography can more easily identify hot spots and improve thermal management with greater advancements in circuit board design.
+In this webinar, FLIR's Jerry Beeney compares infrared imaging with the more traditional temperature measurement devices, utilizing real-world IR images and examples to demonstrate how infrared thermography can more easily identify hot spots and improve thermal management.

 Measuring the temperature of fast moving objects can be very challenging since traditional temperature measurement devices are often too slow or simply impractical.
 In this brief 20-30 minute webinar, FLIR’s Scientific Segment Engineer, Taimen Taylor, will discuss how recent developments in high speed thermal camera technology allow engineers and researchers the ability to easily visualize and accurately measure temperatures on extremely fast moving targets.
 Taimen will use real-world images from a variety of high speed thermal applications to showcase how new camera features allow users to record, access and analyze data quickly and easily.